 It is worth noting that a baby rat is born with closed ear canals.
 These usually open at around the day 12 stage.
 They still react to loud noise, though, from experience!

 Mother rat might hiss at you if you get too close and she feels like you are threatening her brood.

 Baby rats cannot see until around the 2-week stage, as this is when their eyes will open for the first time.

-Before the eyes open, the baby rats are able to see changes in the light behind their thin eyelids.
+Before the eyes open, the baby rats can see changes in the light behind their thin eyelids.
 I know this because whenever I shine a flashlight on a nest of rats, they all look towards the flashlight!

 When Do Baby Rats Open their Eyes?

 Baby rats will open their eyes at around 14 days.
-Before then, they are covered by a very thin layer of skin.
+Before then, they are covered by a fragile layer of skin.

 Frequently Asked Questions

 How can you tell the difference between a baby mouse and a baby rat?